pappicio/esphome4klipper/README.md

 GPIO3 and gnd to push button2

-GPIO4 to pilote relay module
+GPIO4 (5V and GND) to relay module to pilote it

 and 220V to power supply and from its output 5v to esp32 GPIO: 5V and GND